 Located near the visitor center is the Ansel Adams Gallery.
 Three times a week, the gallery offers photo walks, where a gallery photographer will take up to 15 people on a walk through the meadow pointing out great photo locations… Be sure to call three days in advance for a reservation.

 Half Dome Village is more centrally located to the campgrounds and has great views of, you guessed it, Half Dome.

-Both areas have stores and restaurants, but the waits can be long just due to the numbers of folks there.
-We were disappointed in the restaurant offerings in Yosemite Village, but the deli and lounge was being renovated.
+Both areas have stores and restaurants, but the waits can be long just due to the number of folks there.
+We were disappointed in the restaurant offerings in Yosemite Village but the deli and lounge were being renovated.

 The Pizza Deck in Half Dome makes a great pie and serves some cold beer as well.
 The large pizza was plenty for the two of us for two nights.

 There are also two lodges in Yosemite Valley.
 Both are not too far from Yosemite Village.

 If you chose to take the Wawona Road to the Glacier Point Road, your first stop (after Bridalveil Fall) is Tunnel View.
 This is THE iconic view of Yosemite Valley.
 Yes, you should stop and take a picture.
 Yes, it is worth the crowds to do so.

 Glacier Point Road splits off from the Wawona Road and ascends.
 The road winds a bit but affords some great views of the Clark Range along the way, particularly at Washburn Point.